hirappanna/hirappanna.github.io/README.md

 To run the site locally do `bundle exec jekyll serve --config _config.yml,_config_dev.yml` and view in a web browser on `locahost:4000`

 ## Photo Gallery
+Right now images are scaled to be 725px wide.

 To add images to the image gallery:

 1. Add the processed image to the `/assets/img/` directory